 Bow Pass is the highest road in Canada’s national parks

-Bow Pass is a high mountain pass at an elevation of 2.088m (6,850ft) above the sea level, located in the Canadian province of Alberta.
+Bow Pass is a high mountain pass at an elevation of 2.088m (6,850ft) above sea level, located in the Canadian province of Alberta.
 It's one of the highest roads of the country.

-Bow Pass
+Is Bow Pass in Alberta paved?

 How long is Bow Pass in Alberta?

-The road to the summit is totally paved.
-It’s called Icefields Parkway (also known as Highway 93 north), the highest road in Canada’s national parks.
 The pass is 75.8 km (47.09 miles) long, running south-north from Lake Louise to Saskatchewan River Crossing.

 Is Bow Pass in Alberta open?